 You’re reading one right now!
 A guide is any longer piece of content that goes into great, comprehensive detail on a single topic.
 In this case, we’re learning about the work done by an SEO pro, but a guide can be about anything.

 Guides can be broken up across multiple web pages, though it’s a best practice to allow users to view long content as a single page if they wish.

-There’s more text than video on the web, but video is growing quickly.
-YouTube is the world’s second largest search engine.
+There’s more text than video on the web, however video is growing quickly.
+YouTube is the world’s second-largest search engine.
 There’s an unexpected benefit here: ranking on the first page for a competitive keyword in a video is often easier than ranking with that same keyword in an article.